 You are not only training to overcome these fears.
 You are also learning to consistently choose to confront yourself.
-So it becomes a discipline, maybe even a habit, independent of your motivation.
+So it becomes a discipline, a habit even, independent of your motivation.

 Motivation will follow your actions – not come before it.
 You will feel like doing more, after you’ve worked at it for a while.
-If you could depend on motivation leading you where you needed to go, you would already have overcome your fears.
+If you could depend on motivation leading you, you would already have overcome your fears.

-You’ll notice that you not only get better at confronting these specific fears, but also at scary things in general.
-Your number 5 fear, for instance “dancing at a party”, scored maybe a 70 at first.
+You’ll notice you get better at confronting these specific fears, but also at scary things in general.
+Your number 5 fear, for instance “dancing at a party”, maybe scored a 70 at first.
 But after conquering your first few fears it now only a 40!

 In other words, it gets easier over time!